Oscmage/DAT255_server/docs/developerDocumentation.markdown

 The server.js handles delegating responsibility for certain request and then the controller file executes whatever it's supposed to do.
 For example, lets say that you would send a get request to the API in the following form "/flags/:journeyID".
 The following would then occur:
 1. Server.js would receive a request.
-2. Sever.js then delegate the responsibility for this request, in this case to the method "getFlagsForJourney" within the controller file "flags.js".
+2. Server.js then delegate the responsibility for this request, in this case to the method "getFlagsForJourney" within the controller file "flags.js".
-3. The method getFlagsForJourney asks the moongose module to find flags with the specified journeyID.
+3. The method getFlagsForJourney asks the mongoose module to find flags with the specified journeyID.
 4. Mongolabs finds the flags for the id and returns a json object to the flags.js
 5. flags.js then returns the response.

 ## Database

 ### Persistent data storage
 The only data that is stored persistently is the flags.
 These are stored at mongolabs, which can be manipulated via a RESTful API.
 The flags are stored in a MongoDB document database.
 There are no relations.
-Here is what a flag looks like, in JSON format:
+Here is what a flag could look like, in JSON format:

         {
             "_id": "562e3bcfed6c36266108b763",